aws-samples/aws-modernization-with-akuity/content/1_ModuleOne/14_GitHubSetup.md

 ![GitHub CLI Authentication](/images/gh-auth.png)

-::alert[If you don't have the GitHub CLI installed, you can install it with `brew install gh` on macOS or follow the [installation instructions](https://github.com/cli/cli#installation) for your operating system.]{header="Note"}
+::alert[If you don't have the GitHub CLI installed, you can install it with the [installation instructions](https://github.com/cli/cli#installation) for your operating system.]{header="Note"}

 ## Fork the Workshop Repository